 - Lie on your back or in any comfortable, outstretched position.

-- Close your eyes and focus on your breathing, and feel your belly expanding gently when you inhale and receding when you exhale.
+- Close your eyes and focus on your breathing.
+Feel your belly expanding gently when you inhale and receding when you exhale.

 - Focus on your left foot.
 Feel any and all sensations in this area, including pain.
 Try to recede a little more into the floor every time you exhale.